 - The Reveal: He's a pumpkin-headed serial killer-like spirit of Halloween.

-- The Speechless: Sam doesn't say a word aside from giggling and screaming.
+- The Voiceless: Sam doesn't say a word aside from giggling and screaming.

 Principal Steven Wilkins

 - Asshole Victim: He's a Serial Killer and implied rapist that gets offed by the girl he attempted to attack.
-It's very satisfying to watch.
+It's very satisfying to watch Laurie kill him.

 - Buried Alive: He buries dead kids in his back yard, and a few who are still alive.